 Hoarder homes present special challenges for first responders, including fire, EMS and police.
 The hoarded environment is especially dangerous because of the heavy loads, the unpredictability of the contents and the limited ingress and egress.
-Hoarder home emergencies cannot be treated the same a non-hoarded homes.
-Thanks Ryan for taking the lead on this critically important topic.
+Hoarder home emergencies cannot be treated the same as non-hoarded homes.
+Thanks, Ryan, for taking the lead on this critically important topic.

 Situational awareness starts with capturing clues and cues that are the foundation of knowing what is going on.
 In a hoarded environment, those clues and cues are going to be different – maybe even bazaar.
 There may be indicators outside the house (often there is) but you may not know it until you make entry and then get the surprise of your life.

 1. Discuss hoarder home calls that you have been on and what you encountered that made the call more difficult.

 2. Discuss the clues and cues that indicate the home is a hoarder home.